 (OV) certificates may require the user to respond to an email with a verification code.
 However, this depends on how the DCV process verifies the certificate.
 View the following article for all steps required:

 These certificates can be used on eCommerce sites to process payments.

 EV certificates ensure the highest amount of trust to visitors as they require the most information to be validated in order to be issued to the site.

 They can be noted by the green URL bar displayed in the browser when visiting the site.
 This is a quick visual confirmation to the user that the site they are visiting has taken the maximum steps to ensure to confirm to users the site they're visiting.
 An example of a site with this type of certificate is bestbuy.com:

 DreamHost does not currently offer these types of certificates.

 What type of certificate should I use for my eCommerce site?

-A paid 'Sectigo' certificate offers 'Organization Validation' (OV).
-This can be thought of as a step up in validation as this requires the business/organization that is requesting the certificate to be validated first.
-After validation, the certificate then includes the organization's name in the certificate information.
+The only difference is that a paid 'Sectigo' certificate includes the organization's name in the certificate information.
 This additional validation can appear more trusting to customers, which is why this type is recommended for eCommerce sites.